-When the run command is issued, the working directory will be \$SCM_RESULTDIR or the location of the .job script if no SCM_RESULTDIR has been defined.
+When the run command is issued, the working directory will be \$SCM\RESULTDIR or the location of the .job script if no SCM\RESULTDIR has been defined.
 The results (output file and so on) will also be saved in that location.
-Note that the computational engines (ADF, BAND, ...) will automatically change their working directory when started to \$SCM_TMPDIR.
-You should make sure that SCM_TMPDIR points to the proper location as you want to make sure you are writing to a fast local disk, and not to the (typically shared) disk where the results are stored.
+Note that the computational engines (ADF, BAND, ...) will automatically change their working directory when started to \$SCM\TMPDIR.
+You should make sure that SCM\TMPDIR points to the proper location as you want to make sure you are writing to a fast local disk, and not to the (typically shared) disk where the results are stored.

 - Use Local Batch If yes, jobs will be queued on the local machine.
 Only one job will be running at a time.
 This is set for the Sequential queue (which is default).
-Currently this value is ignored when the job will be queued or run on a remote system. - Kill command The command to use to kill a queued or running job.
+Currently this value is ignored when the job will be queued or run on a remote system or using a cloud machine. - Kill command The command to use to kill a queued or running job.
 In this command \$jid will be replaced by the job id (from the output of the run command), or by the process id.
 For interactive jobs, killall \$pid should work fine.
 This killall is actually replaced by a special script that takes care to kill adf and all child processes. - Job status command This command will be used to determine if a job is still queued or running.
 If a job is no longer queued or running, it should return an empty string.
 Anything else will server as indication that the job is alive.